-- Draft an email to your students that outlines how your course will adapt.
+- Draft an email to your students that will outline how your course will adapt.

-- Confirm you will communicate with students through their Ithaca email and/or Sakai, and inform the students to frequently check their email.
+- Confirm you will communicate with students through their Ithaca email and/or Canvas, and inform the students to frequently check their email.

 THINGS TO THINK ABOUT ...
 ASSESS STUDENT NEEDS

 - Assess if your students have laptops with microphones and webcams, computers, or mobile devices, and internet access.

 - Practice the technologies with your students in advance of digging into course content.

 - Keep things "mobile-friendly," as some of our students may be accessing their classes via phones and small devices, including using the Canvas app.